 The NCCPSS Program Approved Courses are curricula reviewed and approved by the NC Division of Mental Health, Developmental Disabilities, and Substance Use Services (DMH/DD/SUS) for peer support training in NC.
-An Approved Course consists of a minimum of 50 hours (40 hours face-to-face instruction and 10 hours pre-work or homework) of curriculum reviewed and approved by the Program.
+An Approved Course consists of at least 50 hours (a minimum of 40 hours of face-to-face instruction and 10 hours of pre-work or homework) of curriculum reviewed and approved by the Program.
+The Program is transitioning all Approved Courses to 50 hours.
 The Program accepts only training certificates from Approved Courses towards the required training hours for certification.
 Completing an Approved Course equips Certified Peer Support Specialists (CPSS) with the basic knowledge and skills to provide peer support services in NC.
 Persons interested in becoming a CPSS must meet the eligibility requirements (18 years or older, have lived experiences in significant mental health or substance use disorder, have been in recovery for at least one year, and have a high school diploma or equivalent) first before completing the training.
 Below is the list of domains that constitute the content of an Approved Course:

 - Commitment to Personal Recovery